Turkana_Nomadin

 People

-Partner Organisations
+Partner organisations

-implemented the projects on the ground
+implemented the projects on the ground.

 What we achieve together with our partner organisations

 Johanniter International Assistance in Kenya began its work during the drought catastrophe of 2011.
 In the Turkana region in the northwest of the country, we initially supported nomadic communities by providing immediate humanitarian aid.
 Since then, we have expanded our aid together with partner organisations and support affected communities in developing sustainable and climate-adapted agriculture, diversified income opportunities, and securing water supplies.
-In the refugee camp Kakuma and in Kalobeyei, we have been supporting the provision of basic health services for refugees and local people for several years.
-In the Mandera region, partner organisations are implementing emergency relief measures after a further drought in 2019, followed by flooding and finally a plague of locusts.
-By distributing food vouchers, we relieve the distress of numerous impacted people.

 Our projects in Kenya